 Pronouncements issued but not yet effective are listed below.
-The Group does not expect that the future adoption of the said pronouncements will have a significant impact on its consolidated financial statements.
-These are currently assessed to have no significant impact to the Group but it will reconsider the effects on the consolidated financial statements as these become effective and applicable.
+Unless otherwise indicated, the Group does not expect the future adoption of the said pronouncements to have a significant impact on its consolidated financial statements.
+The Group intends to adopt when they become effective.